Formidabile-class ironclad: General characteristics and machinery

 The Formidabile-class ships were wooden-hulled vessels, sheathed with wrought iron armor that was 4.3 in thick.
 They were 63.05 m long between perpendiculars and 65.8 m and long overall.
 They had a beam of 14.44 m and an average draft of 5.45 m.
 The ships displaced 2682 LT normally and up to 2807 LT at full load.
 Each vessel had a crew of 371 officers and enlisted men.

 Their propulsion system consisted of one single-expansion marine steam engine that drove a single screw propeller, with steam supplied by six coal-fired, rectangular boilers.
 The boilers were trunked into a single funnel.
-Their engines produced a top speed of 10 kn from 1080 ihp, though Terribiles boilers produced a slightly higher horsepower, at 1100 ihp.
+Their engines produced a top speed of 10 kn from 1080 ihp, though Terribile's boilers produced a slightly higher horsepower, at 1100 ihp.
 They could steam for about 1300 nmi at their top speed.
 To supplement the steam engine, the ships were schooner-rigged with three masts.